 Junior Achievement’s mission is to inspire and prepare young people to succeed in a global economy

-Junior Achievement provides programs in 3 foundational pillars:
+Junior Achievement provides programs in 3 foundational pathways:

 Our Social Justice Commitment

 We at JA of Washington stand for social justice.
 We are committed to educating in a way that dismantles inequality, racism, and oppression and sparking honest conversations in our communities.
 The future we envision and for which we prepare our students cannot exist unless we become catalysts for change.
 We pledge to do better.
 We must all do better.

 JA of Washington is committed to delivering relevant, compelling, and innovative educational experiences that build young people’s capacity, spur economic development, and contribute to global advancement.
 In partnership with many organizations and volunteers, JA is transforming the student experience with in-person and virtual programs that apply everyday learning to energize students and enhance their education.

 A local volunteer Board of Directors provides strategic leadership and direction for JA of Washington in its 6 regions.
 Lisa Stirgus, Chief Experience Officer at Harborstone Credit Union serves as Chair of JA of Washington’s Statewide Board of Directors.
 Natalie Vega O’Neil is the President and Chief Executive Officer of JA of Washington.

 In 2019/20, JA of Washington reached 35,235 students in over 1,273 classrooms and out-of-school locations.
 In response to the pandemic, JA shifted many of its programs to the digital sphere.
 Platforms such as Google Hangout, Zoom, Schoology, MS Teams, and more are being used to connect volunteers, educators, and students w ith JA’s virtual programs to meet them where they are, no matter the school situation.
 The goal for 2020/21 is 35,415 students.